 I worked with a jewelry retailer who sold unique pieces made by Colombian craftsmen in a remote village, most of whom had learned their skills from their parents and grandparents.
 The designs had been passed down through the generations and were unique to their little village.
 Telling that story on the retailer’s website immediately added intrigue and value to their products.

-If you’re selling jewelry online, it can be extremely difficult to stand out.
+If you’re selling jewelry or accessories online, it can be extremely difficult to stand out.
 One of the most effective techniques you can use is to choose a niche, a highly specific subset of jewelry creations.

 Need some examples?
 Consider niches such as: religious jewelry, horse jewelry, butterfly jewelry, nose posts, birthstone jewelry, wedding jewelry, heirloom jewelry, navel rings, Native American jewelry, handmade beaded jewelry, wedding rings, etc. You get the idea.